paulelliott/fabrication-site/views/_content.markdown

 ### Installation

+Fabrication is actively tested against MRI 1.8.7 and 1.9.2, but it should work just about anywhere.

-Add this to your gemfile.
+To use it with Bundler just add it to your gemfile.

     gem 'fabrication'

 Fabricators defined in the right place are automatically loaded so no additional requires are necessary.

-    spec/fabricators/*.rb
-    test/fabricators/*.rb
+    spec/fabricators/**/*fabricator.rb
+    test/fabricators/**/*fabricator.rb

 ### Configuration